 The Student Health Clinic (SHC) is located on the first floor of the Dybedal building.
-The Clinic operates Monday through Friday from August through May when classes are in session.
-(The clinic is closed on University holidays).
-Students may walk in between 7:30-8:50 a.m. in order to be seen that day.
+The Clinic operates Monday through Friday between 8 a.m. and Noon from August through May when classes are in session.
+(The Clinic is closed on University holidays).